KutsynAndrey/2018_data_science_bowl_competition/README.md

 * **trainer_functional.py** &mdash; script with U-net's up and down layers.
 Also contains metrics, such as IOU and Dice coefficient.
 * **trainer.py** &mdash; script for default training U-net model.
 Use pre-defined augmentation that
 can be changed in *data_preprocessong.py* at line 108.
 Takes 4 arguments: *image size*, *number of epochs*, *batch_size*, *learning rate*.
 Order of arguments is important.
+In the end saves model to folder with name *my_model*
 * **trainer_balanced_data.py** &mdash; train data using balanced augmentation between 3 clusters.
 It means that augmentation step will produce more samples for clusters with less size.
+Takes the same arguments as *trainer.py*.
+Folder name *my_balanced_model*
 * **cluster_df.csv** &mdash; pre-clustered information for images in *stage1_train* folder.
 * **filename.joblib** &mdash; pre-trained K-means model.